kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/amp-with-remote-write.md

     --override-existing-serviceaccounts \
     --approve
 ```

+These commands help to automate the following tasks:

+* Create an IAM role with the AWS-managed IAM policy and trusted policy for the following service accounts: `kubecost-cost-analyzer-amp`, `kubecost-prometheus-server-amp`.
+* Modify current K8s service accounts with annotation to attach a new IAM role.

 For more information, you can check AWS documentation at [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and learn more about Amazon Managed Service for Prometheus managed policy at [Identity-based policy examples for Amazon Managed Service for Prometheus](https://docs.aws.amazon.com/prometheus/latest/userguide/security\_iam\_id-based-policy-examples.html)